 Starting Over

-But blessed be the Name of our Lord Jesus Christ!
-For He, the Great Shepherd, did at last seek and find the straying sheep.
-I praise His sovereign grace that He broke through the thick veil of my self-righteousness!
-My heart was violently convicted of its deceit; I saw my sin in the fierce light of His holiness, and I was utterly undone.
+I praise the name of Jesus Christ, the Great Shepherd, who finally sought and found me.
+His grace broke through the thick veil of my self-righteousness.
+My heart was violently convicted of its deceit; I saw my sin in the fierce light of His holiness, and I was completely overwhelmed.

 “But He, being full of compassion, forgave their iniquity, and destroyed them not: yea, many a time turned He His anger away, and did not stir up all His wrath.”
 (Psalm 78:38)